 In many important kinds of categories; some or all colimits are stable under pullback; this is discussed at commutativity of limits and colimits.

 The right lifting property: Generally, the property of a morphism of having a right lifting property is stable under pullback.
 Therefore for instance fibrations and acyclic fibrations in a model category are stable under pullback.
-If also weak equivalences are stable under pullback then one speaks of a left proper model category.
+If also weak equivalences are stable under pullback along fibrations, then one speaks of a right proper model category.